verolam/workshop/README.md

 # MY WORKSHOP
-This is my depository from my working class06042020
+This is my depository from my working class
-## CLI
-This will contain my CLI items
-##HTML-CSS
-This will contain my CLI items

-## JS
+## JS  - Updated on 04/28/2020

+In the Folder v2-Functions, some examples of functions :

+### JS Functions
+  - Create a function who returns the area of a surface in m2.
+Return a string like "The area is your number here m2"
+  - Returns the Remainder from Two Numbers
+  Frames Per Second

+### JS Functions using Objects
+  - Extract City Facts
+  - Calculate the Profit